 Build Your Sales Pipeline with Deskera Sales

-Deskera Sales is a CRM software that helps small to medium businesses build their sales pipelines that suit their business needs.
+Deskera Sales is a CRM software that helps small to medium businesses build a sales pipeline that suits their business needs.
 On top of that, you can also create multiple customizable pipelines for different teams in the organization.

-Once you have logged-in to the CRM software, you can immediately view your Deskera Sales Dashboard.
+Once you have logged in to the CRM software, you can immediately view your Deskera Sales Dashboard.